BryanSchuetz/dai/who-we-are/diversity-equity-engagement-inclusion.md

   </article>
 </div>

 <blockquote style="margin-top: 2rem; margin-bottom: 2rem;">“DAI is a diverse, multicultural company.
 But we know being diverse is not enough in itself.
-We have made a strong commitment to being an actively anti-racist company with diversity, equity, engagement, and inclusion deeply rooted in everything we do.” -- <strong><a href="https://www.dai.com/who-we-are/our-team/bobby-jefferson">Bobby Jefferson, Global Head of DEEI</a></strong></blockquote>
+We have made a strong commitment to being an actively anti-racist company with diversity, equity, engagement, and inclusion deeply rooted in everything we do.” —<strong><a href="https://www.dai.com/who-we-are/our-team/bobby-jefferson">Bobby Jefferson, Global Head of DEEI</a></strong></blockquote>

 <h2 style="margin-top: 2rem;">Where We Are Today</h2>
-<p>While we have work to do to advance diversity and inclusion, we aspire to build a workplace that reflects the diverse world we live in and hope to create.</p>
+<p>While we have work to do to advance diversity and inclusion, we are proud of a workforce and workplaces that reflect the diverse world we live in.</p>

 {% include deei-carousel.html %}